Marrero, Louisiana

 Marrero is a census-designated place (CDP) in Jefferson Parish, Louisiana, United States.
 Marrero is on the south side (referred to as the "West Bank") of the Mississippi River, within the New Orleans–Metairie–Kenner metropolitan statistical area.
 The population was 32,382 at the 2020 U.S. census.

 History

 Marrero was named in honor of the Louisiana politician and founder of Marrero Land Company, Louis H. Marrero.
-The area was originally referred to and shown on maps as "Amesville", after the Boston businessman Oakes Ames, who purchased much of the land following the Civil War.
+The area was originally referred to and shown on maps as "Amesville", after the Boston businessman Oakes Ames, who purchased much of the land following the American Civil War.
 In February 1916, the U.S. Postmaster officially changed the name of the Post Office to "Marrero".

 Louis Herman Marrero was born in Adams County, Mississippi, on July 17, 1847.
 When he was a child his family moved to St. Bernard Parish, Louisiana.
-During his school years at Jackson, Louisiana, the Civil War began, and Marrero joined Captain Scott's Command, later known as the 25th Louisiana Regiment.
+During his school years at Jackson, Louisiana, the American Civil War began, and Marrero joined Captain Scott's Command, later known as the 25th Louisiana Regiment.